Lectionary Bible Studies and Sermons

 1. There are many theories on how to gain God's blessings during our Christian journey.
 List them and discuss the "theory" outlined in this passage.

 2. Discuss the substance of the "blessing".
-Expand the notion that justification and the "promise of the Spirit" equally reveal the substance of the blessing.
+In what sense is the "promise of the Spirit" a fulfilment of this blessing.

 [Pumpkin Cottage]